From Understanding what matters to implementing what works

 An initiative of the Fund for Our Economic Future

 Where Are the Workers? is a multi-part analysis of Northeast Ohio’s changing talent landscape led by the Fund for Our Economic Future, ConxusNEO, PolicyBridge, the Summit and Medina Workforce Area Council of Governments, and Team NEO.
-This report synthesizes the preferences, needs and challenges of today’s workers—and lays the groundwork for what employers, policymakers, workforce practitioners, economic developers, and others can do to make workplaces work better for people.
+Surveys and focus groups gathered perspectives from more than 5,000 Northeast Ohioans and 600+ employers between December 2021 and July 2022.
+This report synthesizes preliminary findings and lays the groundwork for what employers, policymakers, workforce practitioners, economic developers, and others can do to strengthen workplaces, build economic resiliency, and improve talent strategies to work for today’s workforce.

 Understand the talent landscape